 • Annuals that germinate in autumn, and thenWinters that resume winter and resume spring growth.
 They mature and die off either in late spring or early summer.
 These weeds are called wintering annuals.
 The most harmful wintering weeds are a fluffy fire, one-year-old grasshopper, various kinds of mustard, etc.

-Biennial weeds Biennial for passagelife cycle is needed two seasons.
-In the first year they sprout and form a rosette, and during the next year they give a flower stem, buds, flowers, and then ripen, spread the seeds and die.
-Two-year-old weeds are not as common in orchards as annuals.
-But they can appear on the boundaries of the site, as well as in crops of perennials.
-Among the two-year-olds common on garden sites, mention can be made of burdock, clover, and thistle.
-Perennial weeds Perennials live more than three years and reproduce vegetatively and generically (sexually).
-Perennials that reproduce with shifts are exterminated more easily, while they are young.
-But if this is not done in time, then in a few months, or even weeks, perennials begin to vegetatively grow and receive the ability to reproduce.
-This feature makes the struggle with them very difficult.
-Perennials by the method of reproduction are divided into groups:
+Biennial Weeds Biennials to Passlife cycle requires two seasons.
+In the first year they germinate and usually form a rosette, and during the next year they produce a flowering stem, buds, flowers, and then ripen, spread seeds and die.
+Biennial weeds are not as widespread in gardens as annuals.
+But they can appear along the borders of the plot, as well as in crops of cultivated perennials.
+Among the biennials common in garden plots, we can mention burdock, clover, thistle.
+Perennial weeds Perennials live more than three years and reproduce vegetatively and generatively (sexually).
+Perennials that reproduce by shifts are easier to destroy while they are young.
+But if this is not done in time, then after a few months, or even weeks, perennials begin to grow vegetatively and gain the ability to reproduce.
+This feature makes the fight against them very difficult.
+Perennials are divided into groups according to the method of reproduction:

 • Simple perennials.
 They have a long thick root or a fibrous root system.
 These perennials reproduce by seeds.
 But if you dissect its root, then each individual part can spawn a new plant.